WandererGuy/cracking_server_v1.0/README.md

 # Full Setup Script for Environment

-This document provides detailed instructions to set up the environment for your project, including installation of necessary tools, creating virtual environments, and setting up specific software for different operating systems. aside the code, hashcat, jtr, hydra have to be built from source code of their github repo
+This document provides detailed instructions to set up the environment for your project, including installation of necessary tools, creating virtual environments, and setting up specific software for different operating systems.<br>
----
+Aside the code, hashcat, jtr, hydra have to be built from source code of their github repo<br>
+though i already have 3 folder name : jtr, hashcat, hydra , it is still recommended u replace 3 folders <br>
+with your own build/compile one to match your system config, path (instruction down below)<br>
+My system is window 11
 ## I. For Kali (Note: Not in use anymore)

 ### 1. Install VSCode